 htop, you will see results like these:

-As you can see, we have a package named
+As you can see, you have a package named

-htop, but we also see two other programs, each of which mention
+htop, but you can also see two other programs, each of which mention

 htop in the full description field of the package (the description next to the output is only a short summary).

-To install a package from the repositories, as well as all of the necessary dependencies, we can use the
+To install a package from the repositories, as well as all of the necessary dependencies, you can use the

 The arguments for this command should be the package name or names as they are labeled in the repository: